FestinaAvdiu/Poets-Club-Management-System/README.md

 - Only promote members who have been part of the club for at least 1.5 years and have a “Participant” role.

-- Changes are saved to the text file only when option 5 is selected.
+- Changes are saved to the text file only when option 5 (Save changes) is selected.

 ## How to Run the Program